-- focus their thinking
+- concentrate their thinking

+- plan what to do next

 - monitor what they are doing and adapt

 - regulate strong feelings

 - be patient for what they want

 - bounce back when things get difficult.

 Language development is central to selfregulation: children use language to guide their actions and plans.
 Pretend play gives many opportunities for children to focus their thinking, persist and plan ahead.